FAQ

 How do I best search your recipes?

-Or use our blog search bar at the top.
+You can simply use our blog search bar at the top right corner of the blog.
 We also use searchable recipe labels on every post, and in the upper right corner of the blog, there's a drop-down label search.

 Is spelt gluten-free?